The National Museum of the U.S. Navy

 Today The National Museum of the U.S. Navy is the only naval museum to chronicle the history of the U.S. Navy from its creation to the present.
 Artifacts like USS Constitution's fighting top, the world's deepest diving submersible, Trieste, and the khaki uniform of former Fleet Admiral Chester W. Nimitz make The Navy Museum's collection second to none.

-Close to 200,000 individuals visit The National Museum of the U.S. Navy annually.
+More than 90,000 individuals visit The National Museum of the U.S. Navy annually.
 Admission to the Museum and its programs is free.
 The Museum is architecturally accessible.

 The National Museum of the U.S. Navy is part of the Naval History & Heritage Command which includes a library, archives, and photographic and other research facilities.